What Is E. coli?

 - Abdominal pain – sudden and severe stomach cramping is the first symptom to strike infected individuals, followed by diarrhea a few hours later.
 The stomach cramping may create sores in the intestines, resulting in bloody stools.

 - Nausea – while nausea is a common sign of an E. coli infection, it’s important to note that not all infected individuals will vomit.
 Similarly, fevers may not always occur.

 - Fatigue – since vomiting and diarrhea cause fluid loss, patients will be low on electrolytes.
 This creates fatigue that leaves the patient feeling tired and sick, even if other symptoms subside.
 It is imperative that individuals suffering from dehydration consume salty foods, as well as water or sports drinks to rehydrate and revitalize themselves.

-If you experience any of these symptoms and suspect negligence on the part of a restaurant or food manufacturer, consult a highly skilled food poisoning attorney at Ron Simon & Associates.
-You may be entitled to compensation for your injuries and we can help you understand your available legal options moving forward.
+If you experience any of these symptoms and suspect negligence on the part of a restaurant or food manufacturer, consult a highly skilled food poisoning attorney.
+You may be entitled to compensation for your injuries.

 What Are the Causes of E. coli Infection?